 The Airmar M260 is a unique transducer.
 It uses a tank system that lets you mount the unit inside your boat’s hull without having to drill any holes in the bottom.

-This allows the transducer signal to pass through the liquid filled tank, then through the solid fiberglass hull, and on into the water.
+Without air bubbles, the transducer signal can pass through the liquid filled tank, the solid fiberglass hull, and on into the water.

-You will need access to a fairly large area of your boat bottom to install the M260.
+You will need access to a pretty large area of your boat bottom to install the M260.
 The tank is just under 8-inches fore to aft, 6-inches wide, and just over 8-inches tall.

 Adapting the tank to the deadrise of your hull will reduce the height somewhat.
 Up to 30 degrees of deadrise can be accommodated.
-The M260 can be mounted on either a fore/aft axis or on a port/starboard axis depending on the needs of the particular installation in your vessel.
+You can mount the M260 on either a fore/aft axis or on a port/starboard axis depending on the needs of the particular installation in your vessel.
 This transducer has become increasingly popular with the large fast center console crowd.

 The latest addition to the Airmar 260 transducer fleet is the TM260.
-This unit brings the 260’s power and sensitivity to the small boater via it’s transom mount to those who just doesn’t have the space to mount any other version of the Airmar 260.
+This unit brings the 260’s power and sensitivity to the small boater via its transom mount to those who just don’t have the space to mount any other version of the Airmar 260.

 Installation of the TM260 on the Seacraft was straightforward.
 I mounted the stainless steel bracket to the transom with four of the five bolts, and then I installed the transducer and took the vessel for a test run.
 Initially, everything worked just fine except the bottom lock would cut out at speed.
 To fix this issue I lowered the transducer about an eighth of an inch and then locked it in place by installing the center mount fifth bolt.